Malignant hyperthermia during pregnancy

 It is important to remember that there are two different situations in which MH-susceptibility is of major importance in a pregnant patient:

-1. The mother is known or suspected to be MH-susceptible (in this case even the fetus may be MH-susceptible)
+The mother is known or suspected to be at increased risk for MH (in this case the fetus may also be at increased risk for MH)

-2. The fetus may be MH-susceptible but not the mother (because the father of the child is known or suspected to be MH-susceptible).
+The fetus may be at increased risk of MH but not the mother (because the father of the child is known or suspected to be at increased risk of MH).

 Preparation

-• Thorough preparation is the cornerstone of a successful and safe procedure.
-It is strongly recommended that an anaesthesia management plan should be made in the antenatal period when the mother or the fetus have known or suspected susceptibility to MH (Very high degree of consensus).
+Thorough preparation is the cornerstone of a successful and safe procedure.
+It is strongly recommended that an anaesthesia management plan should be made in the antenatal period when the mother or the fetus have known or suspected increased risk of MH (Very high degree of consensus).

-• When the anaesthetic team has been informed that a parturient with known (or suspected) MH-susceptibility of herself or her fetus has arrived in the labour ward for delivery,the anaesthetic team should make sure it is able to deliver a trigger-free general anaesthesia in case of C-section.
+When the anaesthetic team has been informed that a parturient with known (or suspected) increased risk of MH of herself or her fetus has arrived in the labour ward for delivery, the anaesthetic team should make sure it is able to deliver a trigger-free general anaesthesia in case of CD.
 This includes preparation of the anaesthesia workstation according to the guidelines of the EMHG.
 (Very high degree of consensus).

-• Once labour is in progress early epidural analgesia should be considered in planned spontaneous delivery, as it can be converted rapidly into epidural anaesthesia for urgent C-section.
+Once labour is in progress early epidural analgesia should be considered in planned spontaneous delivery, as it can be converted rapidly into epidural anaesthesia for urgent CD.
 (Very high degree of consensus).

-Preferred anaesthesia for C-section involving MH-susceptibility in the mother or her fetus
+Preferred anaesthesia for CD involving increased risk of MH in the mother or her fetus

-• Neuraxial anaesthesia is preferred for C-section in all situations involving known and/or possible MH-susceptibility in the mother or the fetus, except where general anaesthesia is mandated by obstetric indications or there are contraindications to neuraxial block.
+Neuraxial anaesthesia is preferred for CD in all situations involving known and/or possible increased risk of MH in the mother or the fetus, except where general anaesthesia is mandated by obstetric indications or there are contraindications to neuraxial block.
 (Very high degree of consensus).

-• Caesarean section and non-obstetric surgery during pregnancy under general anaesthesia when the mother or her fetus has known or possible susceptibility to malignant hyperthermia.
+Caesarean delivery and non-obstetric surgery during pregnancy under general anaesthesia when the mother or her fetus have known or possible increased riks of malignant hyperthermia.

 Note: